elisabethkoert/FEATHER/docs/Developer-Guide/Known-Limitations.md

 > `% StimModality (string): sitmulus modality ('Optical', 'Acoustic') % does not yet work for acoustic!`

-This is already noted in [[ABR Analysis Walkthrough|User-Guide-ABR-Walkthrough]] as a user-facing caveat; listed here as well so it isn't lost when this function is eventually fixed.
+This is already noted in [ABR Analysis Walkthrough|User-Guide-ABR-Walkthrough.md) as a user-facing caveat; listed here as well so it isn't lost when this function is eventually fixed.

 ---